GREEN PACKAGING DESIGN:

 Why packaging form and design build trust

 The way a product is packaged creates an immediate visceral response that shapes consumer perception of both quality and environmental commitment.
 This first physical interaction becomes the foundation for brand trust and product evaluation.
+Two key aspects come into play:

 1. Form: the physical structure of the packaging.
 Does the shape minimize material waste?
 Is it practical for shipping?
 Does it resonate with the product’s branding?
 A thoughtfully designed form can reduce costs, improve functionality, and enhance brand storytelling.